 San Marco Sestiere

-San Marco is the heart of Venice and the sestiere most visited by tourists.
+San Marco is the heart of Venice and the sestiere most often visited by tourists.
 Piazza San Marco, St. Mark's square, is Venice's main square.
-Around the square are elegant historic buildings and expensive cafes, some with live music in the evening, and the main tourist sites of Saint Mark's Basilica, the Doge's Palace, the Campanile (bell tower), and the Correr Museum can be found in this sestiere.
+Around the square are elegant historic buildings and expensive cafes, some with live music in the evening.
+In addition, main tourist sites such as Saint Mark's Basilica, the Doge's Palace, the Campanile (bell tower), and the Correr Museum can be found in this sestiere.

 San Polo Sestiere

 The Rialto Bridge across the Grand Canal connects San Marco and San Polo, one of the oldest parts of Venice.
-At the foot of the Rialto Bridge in San Polo is the huge Venice fish market and open-air vegetable market, a good place to visit in early morning.
-San Palo has many food shops and bars and very good restaurants.
-It's a small but pretty sestiere with remnants of its medieval roots.
-The Frari church holds some Titian masterpieces.
+At the foot of the Rialto Bridge in San Polo is a massive fish and open-air vegetable market, an exciting place to visit early in the morning.
+San Palo is home to many food shops, bars, and great restaurants.
+It's a small but pretty sestiere with remnants of its medieval roots (some on display at The Frari Church).

-San Polo has fewer hotels but there are some good bargains that can be found here.
-Tourists seeking a true taste of Venice with a gondola ride can find a relaxing, serene option at the Hidden Venice gondola ride that can be booked through Select Italy.Continue to 5 of 12 below.
+While San Polo doesn't have an abundance of hotels, there are some good bargains that can be found here.
+Tourists seeking a true taste of Venice with a gondola ride can find a relaxing, serene option at the Hidden Venice gondola ride that can be booked through Select Italy.Continue to 5 of 11 below.

 Santa Croce Sestiere

 Santa Croce is next to San Palo along the Grand Canal.
-If you're arriving in Venice by bus or taxi this is the closest sestiere.
-Santa Croce is one of the oldest areas in Venice, but it is also the least visited by tourists.
+If you're arriving in Venice by bus or taxi, this is the closest sestiere.
+Santa Croce is not only one of the oldest areas in Venice, but it is also the least visited by tourists.
 If this sestiere is on your list, be sure to explore its food options.
-It's home to one of Venice's most expensive restaurants, la Zucca, but also many good pizzerie.
+It's home to one of Venice's most expensive restaurants, la Zucca, as well as many beloved pizzerie.

 Islands of the Venetian lagoon can easily be visited from Venice.
-Murano, home of glass making, and the colorful island of Burano are the most popular.
+Murano, home of glassmaking, and the colorful island of Burano, are among the most popular.

-See our Venice Travel guide for useful visiting information including getting to Venice, sight-seeing, eating, festivals, and shopping.
+See our Venice travel guide for more information including getting to Venice, sight-seeing, eating, festivals, and shopping.